leegmoore/codex/script-harness-consult.md

 2. Extract TypeScript code
 3. Execute in sandboxed runtime (QuickJS preferred, but recommend alternatives if better)
 4. Wire in available tools as async functions
-5. Provide execution context object with runtime state
+5. Inject execution context object containing runtime state (conversationId, workingDirectory, etc.)
 6. Capture return value
 7. Send back to model as tool output

+**Runtime Context Assumption:**
+A `context` object will be injected into the sandbox containing execution state and metadata.
+Scripts can access this for information about their environment (e.g., `context.workingDirectory`, `context.conversationId`).
+The exact contents haven't been defined yet - your design should specify what context should contain, what's safe to expose, and how it's injected securely.

 **Note:** We prefer QuickJS for its lightweight nature and good sandboxing, but if you identify a superior alternative (isolated-vm, etc.) with better security, performance, or async handling, please recommend it with justification.